nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 # Troubleshooting
+**BEFORE DOING ANY OF THIS, PLEASE MAKE SURE THAT ALL YOUR MODS ARE UP TO DATE!**

 ## Table of Contents
 1. [Buttons and/or tracking aren't working properly](#1-buttons-andor-tracking-arent-working-properly)
 2. [Sabers/hands disappear when brought up to the face](#2-sabershands-disappear-when-brought-up-to-the-face)